-F-1 Degree Seeking StudentsPage address: https://www.mnsu.edu/international/f1links.html
+F-1 Degree Seeking StudentsPage address: http://www.mnsu.edu/international/f1links.html

 F-1 Visa Responsibilities

 International students in the United States are required by immigration law to follow certain regulations in order to maintain their legal status in the United States.
 The International Center is responsible for advising international students on immigration regulations and processing various immigration documents.

 You are responsible for knowing, understanding, and complying with theses regulations.
 If there is something you do not understand, please come to CISS and speak with an advisor.

 The United States Immigration and Naturalization Service has established rules and regulations which international students are expected to follow.
 The following is a list of regulations, procedures, and forms that are frequently used in helping students to understand and maintain their immigration status.

 You are responsible for maintaining your F-1 status.
 More information on maintaining your F-1 status can be found here.

 - Enroll in a minimum of 12 credit hours per semester for undergraduates and 6 credit hours per semester for graduates and maintain satisfactory academic progress.
 Only 3 credits of online coursework each semester can count toward your full-time enrollment.
 Always consult CISS before you drop your course load to part-time or withdraw from all your courses; otherwise, you jeopardize your legal status.
 Proper documentation must be kept in your CISS file.
 Please not: not having enough money to enroll is not an excuse for dropping below full-time enrollment.
 Students with an approved [PDF]Reduced Course Load (118 KiB) are exempt from the full-time enrollment requirement.